Miggystardust/showmanager/README.md

 Hubba Show Manager
 ==================

-Tested under passenger, nginx, ruby 1.9.2, and mongoDB 2.0.7-rc0
+Tested under Phusion Passenger, Rails 4.0.9,  Ruby 2.1.3p242 , nginx 1.62, and mongoDB 2.0.7-rc0
 This project is largely based on rails3-mongoid-devise for authentication.
+It also uses Bootstrap3 extensively for layout (getbootstrap.com)

 Installation
 ============